 1. Subcutaneous incision, also known as Subcision, is used to break up the fibrous bands that cause rolling scars.
 Subcision is performed under local anaesthesia by inserting a beveled needle under the skin so that it is parallel to the skin surface.
 Staying in the plane between the dermis and the subcutaneous tissue, the needle is gently advanced and retracted in a piston-like motion to cut or break the tethering bands.
 This procedure causes bruising which may take 5 to 7 days to fade away.

-2. Punch excision is another method of surgically correcting acne scars especially for deep ones such as icepick and deep boxcar scars.
+2. Punch excision is another method of surgically correcting acne scars that is performed at the SW1 Clinic registered Aesthetics Surgery in Singapore, especially for deep ones such as icepick and deep boxcar scars.
 This procedure uses a punch biopsy tool which is basically a round, sharp “cookie-cutter” instrument.
 The size of the tool is matched to the size of the scar to include the walls of the scar and under local anaesthesia, the scar is excised with the punch tool and the skin edges are sutured together.
 The newly produced scar eventually fades and may not be noticeable.

 These surgical modalities usually give remarkable results when done in combination with laser resurfacing techniques.